Rizzy1857/ArteFact/README.md

 ## Roadmap

-See [Roadmap.md](./Roadmap.md) for upcoming features and planned releases.
+See [Roadmap.md](./docs/Roadmap.md) for upcoming features and planned releases.

 ---

 ## Installation

+check the [installation guide](./docs/installation.md) for more details.

 ### Prerequisites